pedrocardoso5/Telegram-Bot/README.md

 A Telegram Bot that stores and manipulates property in different ways made in java.
 The main goal with this project is to exemplify the content learned in the discipline of LP2.

 ## How to use:
-Run the Main using the Intellij IDEA
+Run the Main using the Intellij IDEA.
+Start the the bot use with /start in telgram.

 ## Dependencies:
 * `IntelliJ`